PubInv/Gluss-Pusher/_posts/2015-08-05-gluss-pusher-intro-script.md

 Whenever a coil is centered, the other coil is not---and application of voltage to the other coil will drive the the push rod left or right relative to the coil bobbins.
 Thus moving is always applying energy to alternating coils.
+The Arduino stores the state of which coil is centerred over a magnet, and which magnet it is over.
 The direction of the voltage to apply depends on which direction you want to go.
-The Arduino stores this as a state.
 At present there is no ability to sense the state of the push rod.
 If you move the push rod by hand or if a force prevents it moving, the Arduino program will do the wrong thing on its next command.